planck-repl/planck/site/src/running.md

 planck -h
 ```

 The command line arguments to Planck are heavily modeled after the ones available for the Clojure REPL.
 In particular, you can provide zero or more _init-opt_ arguments, followed by an optional _main-opt_ argument, followed by zero or more _arg_ arguments.

-> Note that, Planck accepts _long arguments_ (preceeded by two dashes), just like the Clojure REPL, but with Planck there must be an equals sign between the argument name and value, as in `planck -​-​eval='1'`.
+Planck also accepts _long arguments_ (preceeded by two dashes), just like the Clojure REPL.